hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.10 Specifying vectorComponents

-For a `parameter` that describes a vector quanitty (position of spacecraft relative to a body, location of ground station, direction of measured vector quantity, detector look direction), the `vectorComponents` keyword indicates the types of vector elements present in the data.
-For a scalar `parameter` (that is presumably an individual vector element), this keyword contains a single string desribing the component.
+For a `parameter` that describes a vector quantity (position of spacecraft relative to a body, location of ground station, direction of measured vector quantity, detector look direction), the `vectorComponents` keyword indicates the vector components present in the data.
+For a scalar `parameter` that is associated with a vector component, this keyword contains a single string desribing the component.
 For non-scalar parameters, this keyword contains an array of strings naming the coordinate values present in the parameter.